🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 • Don’t panic when a black swan event happens.
 As tempting as it might be to try to get out of a market during a black swan event and get back in when it fades away, resist the urge to engage in market timing.

-• Look for opportunities.
-Putting money into the markets during a black swan event can be difficult, but investing in a down market can yield positive returns over the long-term.
-Rather than trying to time the market, consider using a dollar-cost averaging strategy, in which you make regular purchases — even during a black swan event.
+• Many investors try looking for opportunities.
+Putting money into the markets during a black swan event can be difficult and potentially risky, but investing in a down market may yield positive returns over the long-term.

 The Takeaway